infiniteflight/infiniteflight-docs/getting-started/home-user-interface/user-profile.md

-1. The first column lists the parameters that determine you grade, these are listed in the table below
+1. The first column lists the parameters that determine your grade, these are listed in the table below.

-2. This column (displayed in white) shows what you have currently logged/received as a pilot
+2. This column (displayed in white) shows what you have currently logged/received as a pilot.